20LitersAdmin/liters_tracker/docs/chip_notes.md

 # POST C4G:
+* Story:
+  - Handle rotate_image()
+  - live test the image processes: In the controller, call localize_image!(image_io), which calls resize_image.
+Then save the image to use the callbacks.
 * Story _form:
   - Handle eager-loading stories
-* Story:
-  - Handle rotate_image()
+  - Handle rotating images (on new and edit)

 # NEXT MERGE:
 * Need to re-save every report for AddPlanIDToReports && AddYearAndMonthToReports